Seed Funding Competition

 Our competition is designed to support early-career investigators and trainees who are faced with a highly competitive and challenging funding environment.

-Applications for the 2024 competition closed on January 21st, 2024.
+Applications for the 2025 competition open on December 2nd, 2024.

 Funding pilot and synthesis projects across Canada.